skiptools/skip-firebase/README.md

 }
 ```

-For concrete examples, see the [Fireside Sample](https://github.com/skiptools/skipapp-fireside/) project.
+For concrete examples, see the [FireSide Sample](https://github.com/skiptools/skipapp-fireside/) project.
 {: class="callout info"}

 Once Firebase has been added to your project, you need to configure the `FirebaseApp` on app startup.
 For iOS, this is typically done by setting an app delegate in your `Darwin/Sources/AppMain.swift` file.
 Here is a snippet from the FireSide sample app: